This page describes how to implement the Ogden hyperelastic behaviour.

 Here: \[ {\displaystyle \frac{\displaystyle \partial^{2} W^{v}}{\displaystyle \partial J^{2}}}=K \]

-Those expression are straightforward to implement:
+Those expressions are straightforward to implement:

 const auto d2Pv_dJ2 = K;